MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/da-always-on-vpn-migration/da-always-on-migration-overview.md

 The DirectAccess–to–Always On VPN migration process consists of four primary components and high-level processes:

-1.  **[Deploy Always On VPN](../vpn/vpn-top.md)**.
+1.  **[Remote Access Always On VPN Deployment](../vpn/always-on-vpn/deploy/always-on-vpn-deploy-deployment.md)**.
 Configure the infrastructure required to support Remote Access Always On VPNs in the Windows Server 2016 and later operating systems.
 Here, you use multiple client-management technologies to deploy Always-On VPN profiles to client computers running the Windows 10 Anniversary Update (version 1607) or later operating system.

 2.  **Plan.** Planning for Always On VPN includes identifying target clients for user phase separation as well as infrastructure and functionality planning.